Residential bridging loans

 Am I eligible for a residential bridging loan?

-You own a residential property that can be used as security for the loan
+You own a residential property to use as security

 You are in good company

-Most straightforward residential bridging cases follow four broad stages from initial enquiry to completion.
-The finance, legal and valuation workstreams run in parallel rather than in sequence, which is why having your documents ready in advance makes a meaningful difference to how quickly a case can complete.
+Most residential bridging cases follow four broad stages from initial enquiry to completion.
+The finance, legal, and valuation workstreams run in parallel rather than in sequence, which is why having your documents ready in advance makes a meaningful difference to how quickly a case can complete.

 1